lightstar/anyjob/README.en.md

 For example one could create 'restart_all' job which will transform into 'restart' job on every node, possibly with some additional jobs.

-4. Jobs are now launched right after creation, but it would be nice to have delayed job starting.

-5. *Redis* is now used both for data storage and for message queuing.
+4. *Redis* is now used both for data storage and for message queuing.
 It performs good, but it would be better to abstract away by using some specific modules to simplify transition to some other mechanisms in future.

-6. It is worth implementing some common use worker modules 'out of the box'.
+5. It is worth implementing some common use worker modules 'out of the box'.
 For example such that would execute some arbitrary program and intercept its input and output, or run specific method in some perl module with defined parameters, etc.

-7. All messages displayed by applications are only in english now.
+6. All messages displayed by applications are only in english now.
 It would be nice to implement internationalization, add translations for all messages and possibility to switch between languages (russian is priority of course).

-8. By now slack application demands explicit notation of job type and nodes list in slash command text.
+7. By now slack application demands explicit notation of job type and nodes list in slash command text.
 It is worth adding possibility to specify group, type and nodes using separate dialogs.

-9. It is worth to add support for links leading to partially created jobs in the web application to simplify job creation.
+8. It is worth to add support for links leading to partially created jobs in the web application to simplify job creation.